ianyfan/alevel/physics/specification.md

 4.5.2
-1 Force on charged particles moving in a magnetic field 2 \\(F = BQv\\), when the field is perpendicular to velocity 3 Circular path of particles; application in devices such as the cyclotron
+1 Force on charged particles moving in a magnetic field 2 \\(F = BQv\\), when the field is perpendicular to velocity 3 Circular path of particles
+\ Application in devices such as the cyclotron

 4.5.3
 1 Magnetic flux defined by \\(\Phi = BA\\), where \\(B\\) is normal to \\(A\\)